-You will find all you need to know about Scarborough TEC’s Terms, Conditions & Privacy statements, Cookie information, Copyright and how we store your data.
+You will find all you need to know about the TEC Partnerships Terms, Conditions, Cookie information, Copyright and how we store your data.

 Purpose of this statement

 This statement tells you how the TEC Partnership will collect and process your personal data when you access this website.

 Notice: Except where otherwise stated, copyright of all material resides with The TEC Partnership (“the Institute”).
 No material may be altered to any degree and no one is permitted to copy, broadcast, download, store (in any medium), transmit, show or play in public, any content of the TEC Partnership website without the TEC Partnership’s prior written consent.